ramakrishnamundru/CoutUpCircle/README.md

 CoutUpCircle
 ============

-jQuery Plugin that counting up
+Light weight jQuery Plugin for counting up

 # How to use

 The number in the HTML-Elemnt have to stay alone without any unit.
-Appear the CoutUpCircle Plugin with the following JavaScript Code:
+Apply the CoutUpCircle Plugin with the following JavaScript Code:
 ```javascript
 $('element').CountUpCircle();
 ```